grannycart/by-sound-alone/content/FAQ-draft.md

 The current pre-release version of the book is under an open-content Creative Commons license.
 If I have any say in the matter, it will always remain that way.

 But...
-If some publisher offered me the services of a professional editor, promotion, and an advance on a second book, and all I had to do was lock down the copyright on the final published version of the book, I'll be honest with you: I'd take that deal in a second.
+If some publisher offered me the services of a professional editor, promotion, and an advance on a second book, and all I had to do was lock down the copyright on the final published version of the book, I'll be honest with you: watch how fast I will sell out!

 I'm committed to open content and a strong public domain.
 I have benefitted most of my life from the generocity of the open-source community.
 And ideally wherever this book goes in the future I would be happiest if it retained an "open-source" status in one way or another.
 I also have no illusions or daydreams about making tons of money on some book deal and becoming a lazy-famous author.
 That illusion is both impractictal and unlikely.
 Also I just don't care about money.
 What I care about is _time_.

 While I can get writing done while holding down a full time day job, I find I can't get my _best_ writing done.
 I could and would live on a very small amount of money if I had the option to spend the biggest chunk of my day --- and the best hours of my day --- writing.
-But currently I have approximately no income from these projects.
+But currently I have approximately no income from these projects, and a day job that occupies, well, my day.
 Focusing on writing isn't even an option.
-It's something I have to squeeze in to the tired hours of my day.
+It's something I have to squeeze in to the tired hours of my life.
 I would happily negotiate my open-source values for a chance to center my time on writing.